rivelinojunior/bootcampSFS-secret-friend/README.md

 * Test in the RaffleService for verify if a member x don't get a member y that get the member x.
 * Create modal of confirmation for the campaign delete.
 * Show the campaigns of current user on home page, if there be.
+* Allow async update of member fields on campaign show page

 ## Prerequisites